Earn your Bachelor’s degree in Health and Information Management and Systems at The Ohio State University.

 Applicants are expected to visit a health information professional of their choosing to develop a better understanding of the profession.
 A letter verifying the visit is to be submitted to the HIMS program.

-You may visit the Medical Information Management (MIM) Department at The Ohio State University Wexner Medical Center for an information session by calling 614 293-9996 to register with Kristen Liggett Nelson, RHIA, Director of Education.
+You may visit the Medical Information Management (MIM) Department at The Ohio State University Wexner Medical Center for an information session by calling 614 293-9996 to register with Kristin Nelson, MS, RHIA.
 The MIM Department will provide confirmation that you attended the information session.
 Information sessions are scheduled for:

 First-time degree seekers must complete all General Education requirements (GEs) prior to enrollment in the professional program.
 All applicants must successfully complete prerequisite courses (with a C- or higher) by the end of summer term prior to beginning coursework in the HIMS professional curriculum.